superfly/corrosion/README.md

 ## Usage overview

-Run Corrosion Agent on every node/host in the cluster.
+Run the Corrosion agent on every node/host in the cluster.
 Other programs running on the node use [Corrosion's HTTP API](/doc/api/README.md) to query the local Corrosion SQLite database, add and update data, and subscribe to change notifications.

 The [Corrosion CLI](/doc/cli/README.md) provides commands for administration and access to database and features.

-See the [Corrosion documentation](/doc/) (WIP) for further details.
+See the WIP [Corrosion documentation](/doc/SUMMARY.md) for more details.

 ## Building Corrosion